Contact the Board

 Larry has experience with leading consumer products organizations in different industries, a strategic vision for growth, a commitment to corporate social responsibility, and an ability to achieve organizational goals marshaling resources around a compelling strategic imperative for quality results.

 Larry holds a B.S. degree in Chemical Engineering from the University of Cincinnati and an MBA from Xavier University in Cincinnati.

 Timothy C. E. Brown

 Executive Chair, IDEO

 Tim Brown is a member of the board of directors of Steelcase Inc., the global leader in the office furniture industry.
 Steelcase delivers a better work experience to its customers by providing products, services and insights into the ways people work.
 Its portfolio includes architecture, furniture and technology products.

-Tim Brown is currently CEO and president of IDEO, a global innovation and design firm.
-In his role, Tim has been focused on bringing human-centered design to public and private sector organizations.
+Tim Brown is currently the executive chair of IDEO, a global innovation and design firm.
+In this role, Tim asks what’s next for design while championing its interdisciplinary, multi-faceted nature.
+He was previously CEO and president of IDEO (2000-2019), focused on bringing human-centered design to public and private sector organizations.

 Tim serves on the board of trustees of IDEO.org, serves on the Mayo Clinic Innovation Advisory Council and the Advisory Council of Acumen, a non-profit global venture focused on improving the lives of the poor.
 In addition, he chairs the World Economic Forum Global Agenda Council on the Creative Economy.
 Tim’s writing has been featured in Harvard Business Review, The Economist and other prominent publications.
 His book on how design thinking transforms organizations, Change by Design, was released by HarperBusiness in September 2009.